Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Maha Ganapathi is regarded as the 13th among them.
-The word ‘Maha’ simply means ‘Great’ and can represent a distinguished status too.
-Maha Ganapathi is hence, ‘the great Ganesha’, who holds special significance.
-In this form, he has some similarity with his father Lord Shiva , as here, he too has three eyes and also sports a crescent Moon on his head.
-He is bright red in colour, has seated his consort on his left lap and though single-faced, has as many as ten hands.
-He holds in them, his own broken tusk, a discus, a mace, a noose, a sugarcane bow, a sprig of paddy, a lotus, a blue lily, a pomegranate fruit and a Rathna Kumbha, the pot of precious gems.
+Maha Ganapati is regarded as the 13th among the 32 different forms of Ganapati.
+The word ‘Maha’ simply means ‘great’ and can represent a distinguished status too.
+Maha Ganapati is hence, ‘the great Ganesha,’ who holds special significance.
+In this form, he has some similarity with his father Lord Shiva , as he too has three eyes and also sports a crescent Moon on his head.
+He is bright red in color, has seated his consort on his left lap and though single-faced, has as many as ten hands.
+He holds in them, his own broken tusk, a discus, a mace, a noose, a sugarcane bow, a sprig of paddy, a lotus, a blue lily, a pomegranate fruit and a Ratna Kumbha (pot of precious gems).

-The Mantra, which reads as under in Sanskrit, sings the praise of this ‘Great Ganapathi’, describes his form and prays for his grace and blessings.
+The mantra, which reads as under in Sanskrit, sings the praise of this ‘Great Ganapati’, describes his form and prays for his grace and blessings.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.